staffers/stafferton-website-v2/README.md

-# Landio — Static Site for Cloudflare Pages
+# Stafferton — Static Site for Cloudflare Pages

 A clean, dark-themed agency site inspired by the Landio Framer template.
 Built as a fully static site with a simple localStorage-based CMS for blog posts and case studies.